Landscaping contractors in

 Licensing Requirements

-Michigan does not require state licensing for landscaping contractors.
-However, commercial pesticide application requires certification through Michigan Department of Agriculture & Rural Development.
-Tree care may require arborist certification.
-No state contractor's license or exam required for basic landscaping services.
+Michigan does not require a state license for landscaping contractors.
+However, pesticide application requires Michigan Department of Agriculture Commercial Pesticide Applicator License with core exam and category-specific exams.
+Tree care may require ISA Certified Arborist certification for municipal work.
+No renewal required for basic landscaping, pesticide licenses renew every 3 years.

 Permit Requirements